dinuta/estuary-agent-java/README.md

 -   commands executed in background
 -   commands executed synchronously

+With the help of the agent the user can also do IO operations:
+-   file upload and download (binary / text)
+-   folder download (as zip archive)

 This code acts both as a microservice as well as a library:

 a) Standalone microservice jar with the extension: [exec.jar](https://search.maven.org/artifact/com.github.dinuta.estuary/agent/4.0.9/jar)